paolodeangelis/Energy-GNoME/docs/blog/posts/material_page.md

 ![Predicted Properties](../../assets/img/blog/material_page/predicted_properties_dark.png#only-dark){ style="max-width: 400px;" }
 </div>

-- The predicted properties for each material are listed, categorized by application and the specific models used for the predictions.
+- The predicted properties for each material are listed and categorized according to application and the specific models used for their prediction.

 ## How to Access These Pages?